opticfluorine/sovereign/docs/accounts.md

 the responsibility of the server administrator to implement a policy for the handling of lost passwords.

+Note also that a server's administrators may record ban entries for an account, storing the account ID, the player and admin names associated with the ban, the time at which the ban was created, and the ban duration.

 ## Password Storage

 Passwords are not stored in the Sovereign Engine database.
 Instead, one-way